libbyshoop/runestone/source/classactivities/Basic_Conditionals.rst

 Try this:
 ^^^^^^^^^

-Type each of the statements or expressions below in the python shell.
+Type each of the statements or expressions below in the editor.
-Then copy or type the expressions into a Python file (an editor window), and add a comment after each one that describes what question is being asked, and what the answer should be.
+Add a comment after each one that describes what question is being asked, and what the answer should be.

 .. sourcecode:: python

-    #. first we'll assign three variables to values
-    x = 25
-    y = 30
-    s ='boolean'
-    # now we'll ask questions about them
-    x <= y
-    x + 5 > y
-    x %2 == 0
-    s[2] > 'g'
-    len(s) == 7
-    'e' in s
-    'c' in s
-    'boo' in s

-.. actex:: act_condit_1

     #. first we'll assign three variables to values
     x = 25